The 2022 SEL in Action Awards was the final year of this grant program. There will be no additional application windows opening up.

 - Demonstrate principal, school/district leader and peer educator support

-- Consider trauma-informed practices, implicit bias and culturally responsive approaches to teaching
+- Consider trauma-informed practices, implicit bias and culturally-affirming approaches to teaching

 - Are creating alternative and restorative practices of accountability